 Light et. al. found low-dose propanolol reduced overall pain, helped with standing and moderately increased cortisol in FM patients.
 Increased pain in response to an ischemic challenge suggested that the increased vasoconstriction caused by propanolol induced hypoxia.
 Light believes propanolol is able to act on the local sensory receptors in the muscle to reduce pain in ME/CFS/FM but cautioned that higher doses could have the opposite effect by ramping up sympathetic nervous system activity.

 Raj et. al found that low doses of propanolol (20 mg) significantly reduced tachycardia (rapid heart beat) and symptoms in postural tachycardia (POTS) when standing while higher doses, in some cases, made symptoms worse.
-Raj too warned that high dose propanolol could worsen symptoms and reported that 10-20 mgs. was the most effective dose for his patients.
+Raj reported that 10-20 mgs. was the most effective dose for his patients.
+At the 2018 Dysautonomia International Conference Dr Biaggioni of Vanderbilt reported that propanolol can effectively block the sympathetic nervous system overdrive in hyperadrenergic POTS.

 Reporting on one case study, Wyller proposed propanolol could blunt the sympathetic nervous system activation in chronic fatigue syndrome.